 Recognize Your Place in the Web of Life

 The idea of the web of life is shown by the interdependence within an ecosystem.
-In a typical prairie ecosystem, the web might work like this: the sun provides energy for the grass; grasshoppers feed on the grass; birds and frogs eat the grasshoppers; snakes eat birds, frogs and mice; owls and hawks will eat the birds as well as snakes, frogs and mice.
+In a typical prairie ecosystem, for example, the web might work like this: the sun provides energy for the grass; grasshoppers feed on the grass; birds and frogs eat the grasshoppers; snakes eat birds, frogs and mice; owls and hawks will eat the birds as well as snakes, frogs and mice.
 When an animal dies, it is decomposed by worms, fungi, and bacteria action and nutrients are released to the soil during the decaying process for the grass to use again.

 Did you take this action?
 Report it!

 Help us show our collective community impact by reporting that you took this action.